RachamimYaakobov/ModPhuserEx/README.md

-ConfuserEx
+ModPhuserEx
 ========
 ConfuserEx is a open-source protector for .NET applications.
-It is the successor of [Confuser](http://confuser.codeplex.com) project.
+It is a fork of the now discontinued [ConfuserEx](https://github.com/yck1509/ConfuserEx/) project.

 Features
 --------